marcpage/libernet/README.md

 1. url stats (first, last, and count of requested, downloaded, purged with deleted and local flags)
 1. Server should send node identifier and signature of response to every request
    - Send timestamp and signature of timestamp and path
+   - Settings app could take url and headers and modify headers accordingly (or return headers dictionary)
+   - Servers should first push their public key (unencrypted block)
 1. Implement notification center (request blocks - wait with timeout, notify of blocks)
    - When requesting blocks a threading.Event is returned
    - Wait with a timeout on the event